raspberrypilearning/321-make-mentor-guide/en/step_11.md

 🏅**Independent Making:**

 Create a project that can be entered into the ✨ Coolest Project Showcase: [Python](https://projects.raspberrypi.org/en/projects/python-coolest-projects) [Web](https://projects.raspberrypi.org/en/projects/web-coolest-projects).
-There are categories for Scratch, Games, Mobile apps and Hardware.
+There are categories for Scratch, Web, Games, Mobile apps and Hardware.

 ### Age 13+